Varieties of Buddhist Healing in Multiethnic Philadelphia

 Explore more videos, audio, and information:

-Featured Video: Montage of various temples in Philadelphia city
+Coming soon: Montage of various temples in Philadelphia city

 Buddhist temples thrive in all kinds of environments.
 While American popular media stereotypically depict temples in serene scenes and quiet rural environments, most Buddhist institutions in this country are located in densely populated urban areas.
 Many temples in Philadelphia are highly visible due to their use of traditional Asian aesthetics and architectural elements.
 Others are located within renovated or repurposed churches, or are hidden away inside nondescript row houses.
 In whatever form they take, however, Buddhist temples are common features of the urban landscape of modern Philadelphia, and are integrated visually and socially into the neighborhoods that they serve.